Agentic Much? Adoption of Coding Agents on GitHub

 We did a preliminary analysis of a related issue: after an initial usage, some projects experience a fall of their commit ratio to 0.
 A straightforward interpretation of this would be that such a project has abandoned coding agents.
 However, we found that on a sample of such projects (the 500 projects that had the largest commit ratio drop to zero), half of them had added or modified at least one agent guidance or configuration file after the commit ratio dropped to 0.
 It seems unlikely that a project that has abandoned coding agents would continue maintaining their coding agent guidance.

-As another datapoint that fits with this narrative, consider \figref{fig:commit-adoption-by-topic}, in which some topics have surprisingly low commit ratios (namely projects in the ``agents'', ``openai'', ``ai'', or ``llm'' categories), despite these topics showing very high file-level adoption in \figref{fig:file-adoption-by-topic}.
+As another datapoint that fits with this narrative, consider \figref{fig:commit-adoption-by-topic}, in which some topics have surprisingly low commit ratios (namely projects in the ``agents'', ``openai'', ``ai'', or ``llm'' categories){ such as \ghtopic{agents}, \ghtopic{llm}, or \ghtopic{openai}, have low to average commit ratios}, despite these topics showing very high file-level adoption in \figref{fig:file-adoption-by-topic}.
 Rather than having a lower than average level of adoption, we hypothesize it is more likely that contributors to these projects, having more knowledge of coding agents, are more likely to be aware of how to change their settings and disable the visibility of their activity.

 Second, given the high ratio of file-level activity that has no commit level activity, we think there is a sizeable proportion of ``undetected use'' of coding agents: projects that have neither file-level nor commit-level agent activity, yet still use agents.
 For instance, the projects mentioned in this earlier footnote\footref{invisible-projects} fit this profile, making us believe that the true adoption is higher than our conservative estimate.
 To be clear, this is so far only a hypothesis; future work should define heuristics to detect coding agent activity in these (and more challenging cases) with sufficient precision.
 Only such a study could determine with more certainty where the true adoption lies between our conservative and our high estimate, and could provide a more precise estimate of the AI-assisted commit ratio in adopting projects.